deprecat3d/expo-foreground-actions/README.md

 ---

 ## 📍 Overview

-**This is an updated and fixed version of the original package, which is no longer maintained.
-It contains breaking changes from the last published version of the original.**

 Start actions that continue to run in the grace period after the user switches apps.
 This library facilitates the execution of **ios**'s `beginBackgroundTaskWithName` and **android**'s `startForegroundService` methods.
 The primary